IDEA-120/Course-Materials/SCHEDULE.md

 * Create [a new GitHub Account](https://github.com/join)
 * Email your GitHub username to: [jkelle28@uic.edu](mailto:jkelle28@uic.edu)
 * Create [a new public repository (Step 1 only)](https://guides.github.com/activities/hello-world/#repository) and name it 'idea-120-responses-YOUR_GITHUB_USERNAME'
 * Create a new [markdown](https://guides.github.com/features/mastering-markdown/#what) file [called 'week-01-murray-poem.md'](https://docs.github.com/en/github/managing-files-in-a-repository/creating-new-files) and write a five-line poem about the Murray reading.
-Using [GitHub markdown syntax](https://guides.github.com/features/mastering-markdown/#what) link to any YouTube video that you feel is related to your poem
+Using [GitHub markdown syntax](https://guides.github.com/features/mastering-markdown/#what) link to any YouTube video that you feel is related to your poem and include at least 2 images
 * 'Commit' the new file to your repository with a description

 ***